cannoneyed/tmm-glare/README.md

 # The M Machine | Glare
 Built with React, Redux, and Firebase.
+Based on fanatastic work by [r-park](https://github.com/r-park/todo-react-redux)

 Quick Start
 -----------